collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * Install Git on your computer and set your email and username
 * Create a free [GitHub](https://github.com) account online
-* Find and open your computer terminal (a.k.a. command line)
+* Find and open your computer terminal (a.k.a. command line) on your computer
 * The ability to navigate via terminal would be helpful (example: know how to change directory)
 * You might also want to have a text editor of your choice installed, to use to edit files